Exergy: Irreversibility

-Exergy analysis is based on the relation between the actual work and the maximal work, that could be obtained in the reversible process:
+Exergy analysis also relates the actual work of a work producing device to the maximal work, that could be obtained in the reversible or ideal process:

+That is, the irreversibility is the ideal maximum work output minus the actual work production.
+Whereas, for a work consuming device such as refrigeration or heat pump, irreversibility is the actual work input minus the ideal minimum work input.

 The first term at the right part is related to the difference in exergy at inlet and outlet of the system:

+where B is also denoted by Ξ or X.